-Chủ đề khá phổ phiến trong bài thi IELTS Speaking part 2 đó chính là mô tả một lễ hội.
-Hôm nay, cùng HA Centre tổng hợp một số bài mẫu ielts speaking part 2 chủ đề Festivals này nhé!
+Chủ đề khá phổ phiến trong bài thi IELTS Speaking part 2 đó chính là Describe a Festival that you enjoy (mô tả một lễ hội).
+Hôm nay, cùng HA Centre tổng hợp một số bài mẫu IELTS speaking part 2 chủ đề Festivals này nhé!

 Describe a public holiday celebrated in your country.